fbpx

 • Pride in providing stability, safety, and support to a child in a challenging familial situation

-• Satisfaction in seeing the outcome of your work and dedication in changing a child’s life
+• Satisfaction in seeing the outcome of your work and dedication to changing a child’s life

-We strive to ensure children experience as few foster care placements as possible since every move is difficult and presents its own set of challenges to a child.
-The goal in foster care is to return the child to their biological home or family circle, and therefore, the role of a foster parent is vital to the wellbeing of children in need.
+We strive to ensure children experience as few foster care placements as possible since every move is complex and presents its own set of challenges to a child.
+The goal in foster care is to return the child to their biological home or family circle; therefore, a foster parent's role is vital to the well-being of children in need.

 Building a Bridge: Supervised Independent Living and Independent Living

-There are many children who age out of foster care and CCSEM is there to help them bridge to adulthood through our Supervised Independent Living and Independent Living programs.
+Many children age out of foster care, and CCSEM is there to help them bridge to adulthood through our Supervised Independent Living and Independent Living programs.
 These initiatives match families with teens and young adults no longer in foster care so near-adults or young adults can learn essential life skills in a supervised and supportive environment.

-The family provides a home, assists in transportation and other living support- helping the youth or young adult to grow skills in independent living.
-This compassionate service assists teens to maintain jobs, attend college and build fundamental life skills, bridging to self-sufficient living.
-Through this program, many participants graduate from high school and enroll in college.
+The family provides a home and assists in transportation and other living support, helping the youth or young adult grow skills in independent living.
+This compassionate service assists teens in maintaining jobs, attending college, and building fundamental life skills, bridging the gap to self-sufficient living.
+Many participants graduate from high school through this program and enroll in college.

 To learn more, contact us today.
 The sooner you connect with one of our caring counselors, the sooner you can begin to change the life of a child in need – and yours!